eclipsesrl/udesly-docs/docs/wordpress-cpt-archive-page.md

     > specific={slug of your tag or ID of your taxonomy}

-*The following list includes all elements you can enter within these pages*
+*The following list includes all elements you can enter within these pages.*

+> **Tips:**
+> Take a look at our [elements pack](https://preview.webflow.com/preview/webflow-to-shopify-elements?utm_medium=preview_link&utm_source=designer&utm_content=webflow-to-shopify-elements&preview=71280fc62c37d44b2222bbe7b9a3e953&mode=preview).
+It’s a set of all the most used elements with the necessary custom attributes already added.
+You just need to copy and paste the element in your Webflow page and give it your own style.
+This will help you quicken the workflow.
+If you have already completed your design and just want to convert the project to Shopify, maybe the quicker way to proceed is to add the custom attributes manually following our guide.
+>
+> Otherwise, if you want to start from scratch, follow the guide below.

 ## Archive Title
 This will be the title of your blog archive.
 To create it select a Text Block and insert the attribute: